 The Complete Guide to Oak Timber Framing in Scotland

-WoodWorks
+- WoodWorks

-• 7 min read
+- 7 min read

 What Is Oak Timber Framing?

-Oak timber framing is a traditional method of construction that uses large, exposed oak beams to form the structural skeleton of a building.
-Held together with oak pegs, and nowadays the occasional bit of metalwork to appease the structural engineers, these structures are as much a beautiful piece of furniture in your home as they are the structural back bone of your building.
-In Scotland, oak has been used for centuries thanks to its strength and natural beauty.
-Traditional mortise and tenon joints of varying design are often employed to connect the timbers.
-Since we have hundreds of years of development in timber framing there is a myriad of joint details to choose from.
-Taking a wander through some of our historic buildings you will see above you some magnificent examples of timber frame construction.
-Our craft has been passed on through the generations, with many examples of timber framing still standing proudly after hundreds of years.
-From modest rural cottages to grand cathedrals we are creating buildings that not only exude solidity, the exposed timbers bring warmth and elegance.
+Oak timber framing is a traditional construction method that employs large, exposed oak beams to create the structural skeleton of a building.
+These beams are held together with oak pegs and, occasionally, metalwork to satisfy structural engineers.
+Such structures are as much a beautiful piece of furniture in your home as they are the backbone of your building.
+You can see examples of this approach across our oak frame projects.
+In Scotland, oak has been used for centuries due to its strength and natural beauty.
+Traditional mortise and tenon joints of various designs are often used to connect the timbers.
+With hundreds of years of development in timber framing, there are countless joint details to choose from.

 Benefits of Oak Timber Frames